Sacroiliac (SI) joint issues can occur with osteoarthritis, injury, or other health conditions. They can cause either sharp or tingling pain.

 SI joints can be injured by trauma, such as injuries resulting from falls and car accidents.

 Walking abnormally can cause SI joint dysfunction.
-You may walk abnormally because of issues like having one leg shorter than the other or favoring one leg because of pain.
+You may walk abnormally because of issues such as a leg length discrepancy, a fused knee, hip, or ankle, or favoring one leg because of pain.
 Correcting these problems may resolve your SI joint pain.

-Some women may walk abnormally while they’re pregnant.
+Some pregnant people may walk abnormally.
 Once they give birth and resume walking normally, their SI joint pain may go away.

 Each person experiences symptoms of SI joint disorders somewhat differently.
 Common symptoms include: